#1 The entire concept makes no sense at all

 #3 I hate everybody in this show

-The characters in Cyberteam are so stupid that I was honestly frustrated with it.
-Main girl Hibari herself is a loud and generally useless person that spends most of the show whining about the prince she dearly wants to meet, though the labels “loud” and “useless” can apply to most of the Cyberteam members.
+The characters in Cyberteam in Akihabara are so stupid that I was honestly frustrated with it.
+Main girl Hibari herself is a loud and generally useless person that spends most of the show whining about the prince she dearly wants to meet, though the labels “loud” and “useless” can apply to most of the main cast.
 It also doesn’t seem like any of them like each other, with frequent fights breaking out over the pettiest of things.

 I think a turning point came for me when Hibari’s parents adopt a child her age and the other Cyberteam members are so upset by this they threaten the girl to get out of Hibari’s life, physically shove and push both her and Hibari, and repeatedly demand Hibari picks between either them or her sister.
 Even within the context of the show, the whole episode where that played out was remarkably mean-spirited and soured what sympathy I held for these characters.
 They complain, they hold grudges, belittle and insult each othe; this isn’t what I would call a “team”.

 The villains are pretty much the same, though the Team Rocket band of side-villains does go through an arc that is kind of well done.
 The remaining bad guys are just boring and spend the entire show sitting around an office proclaiming that everything is going according to plan.
 Their ambitions are lame, the plots flimsy, and all the bad guys are such shallow hypocrites that it’s hard to buy into their character at all.